 Where white Audio Tactile Line Marking (ATLM) is provided next to the line, line width may be reduced to 100 mm.
 Where continuous black ATLM is installed next to (on the right side) of the line marking, line width shall not be reduced.
-Also See 2.1.1.5 i.
+Also see 2.1.1.5 i.
 Wide centre line treatment (double broken)

 NOTE: WCLT wider than 1.4 m shall be treated as a painted median and overtaking is not permitted.
 See 2.1.6.2 for painted median.
+For the provision of gaps at accesses (WCLT, or WCLT as a painted median), see 2.1.5.1.